 SENSE2+, SENSE1+: The (+) Input to the Differential Current Comparators.
-The I{TH} pin voltage and controlled offsets between the SENSE- and SENSE+ pins in conjunction with R{SENSE} set the current trip threshold.
+The $I{TH}$ pin voltage and controlled offsets between the SENSE- and SENSE+ pins in conjunction with $R{SENSE}$ set the current trip threshold.

-RUN/SS2, RUN/SS1: Combination of soft-start and run control inputs.
+RUN/SS2, RUN/SS1: Combination of soft-start, run control inputs and short-circuit detection timers.
 A capacitor to ground at each of these pins sets the ramp time to full output current.
 Forcing either of these pins back below 1.0V causes the IC to shut down the circuitry required for that particular controller.
+Latchoff overcurrent protection is also invoked via this pin as described in the Applications Information section.